MartinPacker/Db2-DDF-Analysis-Tool/README.md

 SSIDMIN is a single step job.
 It produces a single report, showing activity to individual subsystems:

 * Up to 8 named SMFID / Subsystem pairs
-* Activity in the data to subsystems not named
+* Activity in the data to subsystems not named - "Other"

 You might use the latter to add to the former.

-It's feasible to reduce the number of subsystem, or indeed to increase it. \
+It's feasible to reduce the number of subsystems, or indeed to increase it.
 This is quite a fiddly job so editing will need quite a lot of care.

+Before you run the job, tailor the `SMFIDn` and `SSIDn` symbols to refer to your subsystems.
+In this sample the first two are filled in to show you how to do it.

+You can also cut down the records processed, for example restricting them to a particular WLM Service Class.
+Commented out is an `INCLUDE` statement that limits the records to those with Service Class "DDFHOT".

+The output is a CSV file.
+Pulling this into your spreadsheet program you might like to massage the spreadsheet:

+* Remove the columns for blank subsystems.
+* Edit the timestamps to remove part or all of the date.

+From there a simple step would be to create a graph showing the commits per minute by subsystem.

 ## Tailoring